robinboncoeur/mygitblender/README.md

 # Description

 **Figure Shaders** is a script to give humanoid figures imported into Blender: skin, eyes and mouth shaders using an image set.
 These image sets are usually provided by the figure or character maker.
 The script runs in a panel [ T ] in the context of the the 3D Viewport window.
-Currently - as of 01-Apr-2018 - the most recent version is 0.5.5.
-All should work as advertised.
+Currently - as of 25-Apr-2018 - the most recent version is 0.5.7.
+This is a WIP branch, which adds some features for managing the Principled Shader Node the shaders are based on.
+The Principled Shader Node is probably not the best approach for rendering skin, but it is easy to work with and will give decent results until a more sophisticated note set can be devised.

 **Figure Shaders** requires Blender 2.79 or newer to work properly, largely because it takes advantage of a new shader node called PrincipledShader.
 Download the current version of Blender at: